On the lower bounds for real double Hurwitz numbers: Introduction

 where $z_{g,\lambda,\mu}(2m)=Z_g((\lambda,1^{2m}),(\mu,1^{2m}))$. \end{thm}

 \begin{rem} The assumption on odd elements in $\lambda$ and $\mu$ in \cite[Theorem $5.10$]{rau2019} is a necessary condition to guarantee the existence of zigzag covers. \end{rem}

 We provide a new lower bound for real double Hurwitz numbers to prove our main result.
 A \textit{real tropical cover} is a pair consisting of a tropical cover and a colouring of it.
 In the correspondence theorem \cite{mr-2015}, the real double Hurwitz number $H^\rb_g(\lambda,\mu;s)$ is expressed as a weighted sum over isomorphism classes of real tropical covers.
 From \cite[Proposition $4.8$ and Lemma $4.14$]{rau2019}, we know that the set of zigzag covers is exactly the set of tropical covers admitting a colouring compatible with any splitting of real branch points.
-We have an observation that $H^\rb_g(\lambda,\mu;s)=H^\rb_g(\lambda,\mu;r-s)$, where $r$ is the number of real simple branch points of the ramified covers counted by $H^\rb_g(\lambda,\mu;s)$.
+We have an observation that $H^\rb_g(\lambda,\mu;s)=H^\rb_g(\lambda,\mu;r-s)$, where $r$ is the number of real simple branch points of the ramified covers counted by $H^\rb_g(\lambda,\mu;s)$ (see Proposition $\ref{prop:rHurwitz-symmetry}$).
 The integer $r=l(\lambda)+l(\mu)+2g-2$ is determined by Riemann-Hurwitz formula.
 In order to find a lower bound for $H^\rb_g(\lambda,\mu;s)$, $0\leq s\leq r$, we only need to find a lower bound for $H^\rb_g(\lambda,\mu;s)$, $\left \lceil\frac{r}{2}\right\rceil\leq s\leq r$.
-Our idea is to characterize the tropical cover which admits a colouring such that there are at least $\left \lceil\frac{r}{2}\right\rceil$ real positive branch points.
+Our idea is to characterize a set of tropical covers such that for any $s\geq\left \lceil\frac{r}{2}\right\rceil$ the tropical cover in this set admits a colouring with $s$ positive branch points.
 From \cite{mr-2015}, we know that the number of these covers is a lower bound for real double Hurwitz numbers.
 It is easy to see that this lower bound is bigger than the number of zigzag covers, because some tropical covers with even multiplicity are also counted.
 We call this new lower bound the {\it effective number}, and denote it by $E_g(\lambda,\mu)$ (see Definition $\ref{def:effective-number}$).
 We have